Ramblin' Wreck: In the media

-In 1987, the Ramblin' Wreck and Dean Jim Dull were featured on ABC-TV's morning show.
-Dean Dull shouted into the camera, "I'm Dean of Students Jim Dull and I'm a Ramblin' Wreck from Georgia Tech.
-Good Morning, America!"
+In 1987, the Ramblin' Wreck and Dean Jim Dull were featured on Good Morning America.
 Dull was on the show because he had won a make-a-wish contest.
-All he wanted was for the Ramblin' Wreck, gold-clad students, and himself to be on the ABC morning show and ABC granted the wish.
+All he wanted was for the Ramblin' Wreck, gold-clad students, and himself to be on the show and American Broadcasting Company granted the wish.

 The Ramblin' Wreck has been featured in several newspapers, magazines, and books.
 The Ramblin' Wreck is portrayed leading the Georgia Tech football team onto the field on the cover of Al Thomy's 1973 work Ramblin' Wreck – A Story of Georgia Tech Football.
 Pete George's 1982 refurbishment was featured in the November 1983 edition of the Ford Times.
 The June 1986 edition of Cars & Parts Magazine featured the Ramblin' Wreck and the raffle for the Centennial Wreck.
 The December 1991 Car Collector & Car Classics featured the Wreck on the cover after the National Championship season.
 The December 2007 Bellsouth Real White Pages for Greater Atlanta featured the Ramblin' Wreck with censored flags.

-The Ramblin' Wreck has been featured numerous times in Tech's student newspaper, The Technique, and Atlanta's primary newspaper, the Atlanta Journal-Constitution.
-The Wreck has also been featured in The New York Times and the Associated Press.
-Local newspapers such as the Cherokee Times, Augusta Chronicle, and Gwinnett Daily Post have also printed articles about the Wreck.

 In the week prior to the 2007 home opener, the Ramblin' Wreck was featured on ESPN First Take.
 ESPN showed old clips of the Wreck leading the football team onto the field and discussed the possibility of the Wreck not making the football opener after 45 consecutive years of never missing a game.

 The Ramblin' Wreck was featured prominently on the October 18, 2007 episode of Jim Cramer's Mad Money.
 Cramer exited the Wreck's passenger door to start the show and one of Cramer's trademark soundboards was attached to the front bumper.

-On April 16, 2009, a Georgia Tech student riding on the running board of the Ramblin' Wreck fell and suffered severe head injuries hospitalizing the student for four days.
-Almost a year later, the student filed suit against Georgia Tech and an auto shop responsible for installing handles on the roof of the car.
-The lawsuit cites the failure of the auto shop's handles as the reason for the fall and claims the university promoted the unsafe use of a vehicle by students.
-In September 2013, the student injured in the April 2009 accident, won a settlement of $1.36 million from the Georgia Board of Regents and Eco-Clean, Inc.
+In April 2009, a Georgia Tech student riding on the running board of the Ramblin' Wreck fell and suffered severe head injuries, when one of the handles which he was holding on to suddenly snapped off as the driver made a left turn, hospitalizing the student for four days and resulting in traumatic brain injury and a permanent loss of his senses of smell and taste.
+The student filed suit against Georgia Tech and an auto shop responsible for installing handles on the roof of the car citing the failure of the auto shop's handles as the reason for the fall and claims the university promoted the unsafe use of a vehicle by students.
+In September 2013, the student won a settlement of $1.36 million from the Board of Regents of the University System of Georgia and Eco-Clean, Inc.